Façade

 In architecture, the façade of a building is often the most important aspect from a design standpoint, as it sets the tone for the rest of the building.
 From the engineering perspective, the façade is also of great importance due to its impact on energy efficiency.
 For historical façades, many local zoning regulations or other laws greatly restrict or even forbid their alteration.

+Outside of architecture, "façade" is used to describe a deceptive outward appearance.

 Etymology

 The word is a loanword from the French façade, which in turn comes from the Italian facciata, from faccia meaning 'face', ultimately from post-classical Latin facia.
 The earliest usage recorded by the Oxford English Dictionary is 1656.

 Façades added to earlier buildings

 It was quite common in the Georgian period for existing houses in English towns to be given a fashionable new façade.
 For example, in the city of Bath, The Bunch of Grapes in Westgate Street appears to be a Georgian building, but the appearance is only skin deep and some of the interior rooms still have Jacobean plasterwork ceilings.

-This new construction has happened also in other places: in Santiago de Compostela the three-metre-deep Casa do Cabido was built to match the architectural order of the square, and the main Churrigueresque façade of the Santiago de Compostela Cathedral, facing the Praza do Obradoiro, is actually encasing and concealing the older Portico of Glory.
+This new construction has happened also in other places: in Santiago de Compostela the three-metre-deep Casa do Cabido was built to match the architectural order of the square, and the main Churrigueresque façade of the Santiago de Compostela Cathedral, facing the Plaza del Obradoiro, is actually encasing and concealing the older Portico of Glory.